Titeuf (film): Release

 The film premiered in France on 6 April 2011 through Pathé Distribution, who launched it in 622 theatres.
 It topped the French box-office chart the first week, with a weekend gross of 2,124,514 euro.

 Video game

-A video game, Titeuf, le Film, consisting of mini-games, was released on March 31, 2011.
-The game was developed by Deep Silver Type and published by Tate Interactive & Deep Silver for the Nintendo DS, Wii and PC.
+A video game of the same name, consisting of mini-games, was released on March 31, 2011.
+The game was developed by Tate Interactive and published by Deep Silver for the Nintendo DS, Wii and PC.